monicahq/monica/readme.md

 ## Get started

-There are several ways of getting started with Monica.
-You can use our hosted-version (this is the simplest way to use the product).
+There are currently three ways of getting started with Monica.
+1. You can use our hosted-version (this is the simplest way to use the product).
+1. You can run it with Docker
+1. You can deploy to Heroku

-If you prefer to, you can simply clone the repository and set it up yourself on any hosting provider, for free.
+You have the liberty to clone the repository and set it up yourself on any hosting provider, for free.
 I'm just asking that you don't try to make money out of it yourself.

 ### Account on MonicaHQ.com